shortwire-z/QRCore/README.md

 # QRCode generator GUI

-A simple QRCode generator made with python, using qrcode and Tkinter libraries.
+A simple QRCode generator (and reader) made with python, using qrcode and Tkinter libraries.

 ## License